-One of the more abstract ways to learn about the history of the Mayan civilization and the city of Mérida is through the collection of murals by internationally known artist Fernando Castro Pacheco, which are on display at the Governor's Palace in the city's main plaza.
+One of the more abstract ways to learn about the history of the Mayan civilization and the city of Mérida is through the collection of murals by internationally known artist Fernando Castro Pacheco, which are on permanent display at the Governor's Palace in the city's main plaza.

 In a strictly technical sense, some of the 31 enormous works are not true murals because they were not painted directly onto the surface of the walls.
 However, Castro Pacheco followed in the tradition of other great Mexican muralistas in his belief that art is meant for the public to enjoy and not just for private collectors.

 Born in Mérida in 1918, Castro Pacheco began his formal training at the Mérida School of Fine Arts at the age of 15.
 Six years later he completed his first engravings in wood and linoleum, and shortly thereafter helped to found La Escuela Libre de Las Artes Plásticas de Yucatán.

 In 1943, Castro Pacheco moved to Mexico City and began participating in national and international exhibits.
 He was later named director of the Esmeralda Normal School for Painting and Sculpture.